SatoshiMachine/.github/profile/README.md

 ## Satoshi Machine

 Community-driven open-source Bitcoin machine software to decentralize liquidity provision in the machine.
-Our goal is to allowing anyone to pool their sats and cash to earn fees, providing income for local communities while removing the burden of liquidity maintenance from a sole operator.
+Our goal is allowing anyone to pool their sats and cash to earn fees, providing income for local communities while removing the burden of liquidity maintenance from a sole operator.

 ![image](https://storage.googleapis.com/geyser-images-distribution-prod-us/5b6eaa31-40de-467a-bff3-43be8111dc49_btm/image_large.webp)